 We comply with all applicable laws that require reporting on lobbying and related activities.
-Clorox makes no direct lobbying expenditures at the U.S. federal level; at the state level, all of Clorox’s direct lobbying expenditures are incurred in California (California lobbying report for 2017-18 legislative session or California lobbying report for 2015-16 legislative session).
+Clorox makes no direct lobbying expenditures at the U.S. federal level; at the state level, all of Clorox’s direct lobbying expenditures are incurred in California (see California lobbying report for 2017-18 legislative session or California lobbying report for 2015-16 legislative session).

 We conduct most of our advocacy indirectly through industry trade associations based on the company’s businesses.
 We do not make or coordinate any contributions to other tax-exempt organizations, such 501(c)(4)s, that the recipient may use for political purposes.
 Information on payments to trade associations which may be used for potential political purposes may be found here.1

 Political Contributions in the U.S.